Belle de Louvain plum trees

 Belle de Louvain is a useful plum tree for difficult situations.
 Its flowers are frost-resistant, and it can tolerate shade and cool summer conditions (including north-facing walls) whilst still producing a good crop.

-Recommended pollinators for Belle de Louvain plum trees
+Which pollinators are recommended for Belle de Louvain plum trees?

 Belle de Louvain is partially self-fertile, so you do not need another variety to pollinate it to produce fruit.